 - Even if you keep having problems long after the landing, it will still help when you keep swallowing.

 - Try this: breathe in, then gently breathe out with your mouth closed while pinching your nose (it’s known as the Valsalva manoeuvre).
-In this way, no air will be exhaled but you will be gently pushing air into the Eustachian tube.
+In this way, no air is exhaled but you gently push air into the Eustachian tube.
 While doing this you may feel your ears go “pop” as air is pushed into the inner ear.
 This often solves the problem.
 Repeat the procedure every few minutes while landing – or whenever you feel any discomfort in your ears.

 - Do not sleep during descent (ask the steward or stewardess to wake you when the aircraft starts to descend).
 After all, you can only try these tips to equalise the pressure either side of your eardrums as long as you are you are awake!

-- If you have a cold, your ears are not completely blocked and you still want to fly you could try a decongestant nasal spray.
+- If you have a cold and you still want to fly you could try a decongestant nasal spray.
 One such spray, containing Xylomethalozine for example, is readily available at pharmacies.
 This can temporarily dry up mucus in the nose, thereby helping to open the Eustachian tube if it’s blocked by mucus.

 - To encourage them to swallow, give babies or small children a drink or pacifier during descent.

 What doesn’t necessary work for ear pain

 - Sometimes you might hear other “never fail” remedies.
 Well, at the risk of disappointing anyone, the truth is that there is no medical evidence to support putting wet cloths over your ears, for example, or covering them with cups.
 It may comfort you, so it won’t do any harm.
 But at the end of the day it will not solve the problem either.
 The same can be said for using eardrops or cleaning your ears.
 They may have a soothing effect, but they will do nothing for th pain.